Facts about the animal kingdom

 How big are dolphin calves at birth?

-Depending on the species, at birth a dolphin can weigh up to 40 kg and measure between 1 and 1.5 meters.
+Depending on the species, at birth a dolphin can weigh up to 40 kg and measure between 3.2-5 ft (1-1.5 m).
 Once born, the dolphin goes through various stages of development, much of which has become a fascination for humans.
 More than dolphins mating, you can find out about these different life cycles below.

-Unfortunately, there is little footage of dolphins giving birth in the wild exists.
-However, in the following video, you can see the birth of a dolphin calf in one of the Dolphin Quest enclosure:
+Unfortunately, there is little footage of dolphins giving birth in the wild which exists.
+In the following video, you can see the birth of a dolphin calf in one of the Dolphin Quest enclosures:

 How long do dolphins stay with their mother?

-When dolphins are born, they feed on breast milk.
-This is because, their mothers have mammary glands.
+As with all mammals, their mothers have mammary glands, so calves feed on breast milk.
 In general, the lactation period of dolphins lasts between 12 and 24 months.
 Again, the length of breastfeeding time is species dependent.
-Also, in the wild, researchers are still analyzing details related to dolphin lactation, making difficult to create a general average for all dolphin species.
+In the wild, researchers are still analyzing details related to dolphin lactation, making it difficult to create a general average for all dolphin species.

 Generally, dolphin young will remain with their mother for a few more years after the period of breastfeeding has been completed.
 The average seems to be around 3 to 6 years in total.
 During this time, the offspring learn everything they can about social relationships, hunting methods, finding food and anything else they may need to be an adult dolphin.
 It is common for a dolphin mother to go away from their child for certain periods, leaving them in the care of other dolphins in the group.
 Gradually offspring are encouraged to become more independent.